mscharhag/ET/README.md

 ### Getting started

-Exceptions are translated using an `ExceptionTranslator`.
-An `ExceptionTranslator` can be obtained from an exception mapping configuration.
-New mapping configurations can be created with `ET.newConfiguration()`:
+Exceptions are translated using an `ExceptionTranslator`, which is created from an exception mapping configuration.
+New configurations are created with `ET.newConfiguration()`

+For example:
 ```java
 ExceptionTranslator et = ET.newConfiguration()